railaru/lean-grid/README.md

 - Super lean CSS grid system based on floats
 - Strong cross browser support
 - Tested on IE9+, floats work as far back as IE6, but you still need media queries to make the grid responsive
-- This is **not** meant to replace CSS Grid/Flexbox, but rather offer a solution for rapidly developing responsive layouts when support for older browsers is required.
+- This is **not** meant to replace CSS Grid/Flexbox, but rather offer a solution for rapidly developing responsive layouts when support for older browsers is required

 -------------
 Working [demo](https://codepen.io/railaru/pen/yGyBmq?editors=1100 "demo")